stewanoya/midterm-project/README.md

 2. Install dependencies using the npm install command.
 3. Start the web server using the npm run local command.
 The app will   be served at http://localhost:8080/.
 4. Go to http://localhost:8080/ in your browser.
+5. Login with the account alice.james@gmail.com, p/w of password to get full sense of user abilities on the site.

 ### Dependencies